dceniceros/cs2400-arm-classwork-1/README.md

    2. Research the implementation (source code) of `malloc` and `free`.
         From the compiler explorer program, the source code for malloc are lines 4, 6, and 7 which are movs    r0, #4
+            bl      malloc
             mov     r3, r0
             str     r3, [sp, #4]
+        The function malloc() will allocate memory that of type int.
-        From the compiler explorer program, the source code for free is line 8 which is ldr     r0, [sp, #4]
+        From the compiler explorer program, the source code for free is line 8 and 9 which are ldr     r0, [sp, #4]
+            bl      free
+        you add 4 to the sp, you put the result into ro and load ro.
+You need to eventually call free exactly once for every malloc.
+If you forget to call free, you'll get a long-running program.

 3. [malloc array](https://godbolt.org/z/bBl0zx)
    1. How does this case differ from the previous one?
         In this program you are multiplying (sizeof(int)) with ARRSIZE.
 That size of the memory block is being explicitly casted to a pointer int. all of this is being set to a pointer *iarr of type int.

    2. [**hard**] Write your own tiny `malloc` library by declaring a large `FILL` area and writing a `malloc` and a `free` subroutines that manage allocations to that memory area.
       1. `malloc` works approximately as follows: